 One of the most well-known and beloved of all Chinese New Year Snacks is pineapple tarts.
 These delectable morsels come in a few different forms, but traditionally they consist of a round blob of sweet pineapple jam on top of a buttery cookie.
 Keeping in line with the theme of prosperity, in the Hokkien dialect, pineapples are known as ‘ong lai’, which means ‘good luck is coming’.

 Barbecued pork jerky, more commonly known as bak kwa, is another must-have during this festive season.
+Long queues are often spotted at various renowned stores in the historic Chinatown as people stock up on bak kwa before and during the Chinese New Year period.
 The meat is pounded thin, grilled over a charcoal fire, and glazed with sauce, giving it a smoky and sweet-yet-savoury taste.
 Bak kwa is so popular that there are dedicated shops that specialize in nothing else but bak kwa, and there is even chicken bak kwa for Muslims and non-pork eaters to enjoy.

 Stories from ancient China tell the tale of how secret lovers used to write letters to each other on thin slices of biscuit wafers, which were then rolled up and sent out.
 The recipient would then read the message and eat the wafer to dispose of the evidence — hence the name ‘love letters’.
 Ingenious, right?
 This practice doesn’t happen these days, but these crunchy wafer rolls are still enjoyed by many during Chinese New Year.